Eclectic-Sheep/sheeprl/howto/model_manager.md

 tracking_uri: ${oc.env:MLFLOW_TRACKING_URI}
 ```

-As before, it is necessary to specify the `model_manager` configurations (the models we want to register with names, descriptions and tags).
-Moreover, it is mandatory to set the `checkpoint_path`, that must be the path to the `ckpt` file created during the training.
+As before, it is necessary to specify the `model_manager` configurations (the models we want to register with names, descriptions, and tags).
+Moreover, it is mandatory to set the `checkpoint_path`, which must be the path to the `ckpt` file created during the training.
 Finally, the `run` and `experiment` parameters contain the MLFlow configurations:
-* If you set the `run.id` to a value different to `null`, then all the other parameters are ignored, indeed, the models will be logged and registered under the run with the specified ID.
+* If you set the `run.id` to a value different from `null`, then all the other parameters are ignored, indeed, the models will be logged and registered under the run with the specified ID.
-* If you want to create a new run (with name equal to `run.name`) and and put it into an existing experiment, then you have to set `run.id=null` and `experiment.id=<experiment_id>`.
+* If you want to create a new run (with a name equal to `run.name`) and put it into an existing experiment, then you have to set `run.id=null` and `experiment.id=<experiment_id>`.
 * If you set `experiment.id=null` and `run.id=null`, then a new experiment and a new run are created with the specified names.

 > **Note**
 >
-> Also in this case, the models specified in the `model_manager` configuration must be a subset of the `MODELS_TO_REGISTER` variable.
+> Also, in this case, the models specified in the `model_manager` configuration must be a subset of the `MODELS_TO_REGISTER` variable.

 For instance, you can register the DreamerV3 models from a checkpoint with the following command: